 "test-gpu" is a set of 6 nodes with 4 NVIDIA P100 GPUs each.
 The layout and usage notes is the same as for the restricted Saion "gpu" partition.
 In order to take advantage of these nodes, you generally have to start a job on one of the nodes and build your software there.
-The login nodes do not have the drivers or libraries needed to build GPU software.
+The login nodes don't have the drivers or libraries needed to build GPU software.

 building your code

 You should build your application on a GPU compute node.
 The login nodes use a different CPU model and have no GPU-related libraries, so you can't build your application there.

 We have CUDA 8, 10.0, 10.2, 11.1 and 11.3; and CuDNN 6.0 and 8.8 available as modules.

 To build an application you need to log in to a GPU node.
 The login nodes do not have the CUDA and other libraries that you typically need.
 To start an interactive job, try this:

 $ srun -t 0-1 -c 8 -p test-gpu --mem=32G --gres=gpu:1 --pty bash -l